ahmeddrawy/Bully_Algorithm/README.md

 Using peer to peer architecture and java socket programming, Simulating bully algorithm using interprocess communication without using threads or interprocess communication libraries

-Multiple instances of your application should run (different processes) and communicate with each other Providing simple GUI Swing to trace and kill the instance of the app
+Multiple instances of your application should run (different processes) and communicate with each other providing simple GUI Swing to trace and kill the instance of the app

 ### Built using Peer to Peer Architecture
 #### If new process enters the system